 - A company’s first set of accounts should be delivered no later than 21 months after formation

-- It also needs go to HMRC as a part of your Self Assessment tax return.
+- It also needs to go to HMRC as a part of your Self Assessment tax return.

 The key differences

-So whilst both of these documents are often confused it is clear that both are very different even though they are both filed with Companies House.
-For example returns look at your company whilst accounts look at more at how your company has been performing.
+So whilst both of these documents are often confused, ultimately both are very different.
+For example a confirmation statement is a screenshot of your company whilst annual accounts look more at how your company has been performing.

 Think of the Confirmation Statement as something that looks at the surface of your company, whilst accounts are purely financial.
 Both compliment each other in the sense that bodies (such as HMRC and Companies House) want to know firstly who are your company’s directors and how the company has performed over the stated period of time.